Click for homepage

 Compromise

-For emergency purposes, the agents carried a so-called Green Card that warranted them from interference by the civil or military police.
+For critical situations, the agents carried a so-called Green Card that warranted them from interference by the civil or military police.
 If they were discovered, e.g. by the police whilst 'on duty', they were allowed to present the Green Card.
 The police officer could then call a special telephone number in The Hague to verify a password that was specified on a separate card.

 Front side of the 'green pass' with serial number 259, held by Herman Schoemaker [5].